 Giardia is a tiny parasite, one-celled protozoa that is hard to diagnose.
 They can be difficult to see under the microscope and take a trained eye to identify them accurately.
 Screening tests are also available, such as SNAP® Giardia Test Kit

 .
 In these tests, the feces is mixed with the solution, placed in a well and then "snapped" down to start the test, which checks for a protein from the Giardia organism.
 Snap tests are useful as a piece of the puzzle, not as a definitive test.
 Though negative tests are true negatives, false positives are very common and may be deceiving.
-If you have a positive snap test and you're not sure if it's correct, it may be helpful to send it to the lab for more accurate diagnosis.
+If you have a positive snap test and you're not sure if it's correct, it may be helpful to send it to the lab for more accurate diagnosis since a snap test can read positive for 3 weeks after Giardia is removed from the gut.

 has traditionally been used to treat Giardia, but lately there has been resistance - one study shows only 60% efficacy.
 The new treatment of choice is using Fenbendazole (Safeguard®